-- 1. Knowing and following the rules: Adherence to the rules and regulations as stipulated by the UCF and the PAF program. - 2.
-Timeliness: Students are expected to be on time for classes and to meet all deadlines in class and in the program. - 3.
-Respectfulness: Being respectful and courteous to others is central to creating a learning environment where individuals can comfortably express ideas. - 4.
-Guest Speakers / Presentations: Students in the program must demonstrate professional conduct, respect, and appreciation for these professionals' donation of their time to further the educational experience.
-Professional attire and conduct are required when guest speakers are present. - 5.
+- 1. Knowing and following the rules: Adherence to the rules and regulations as stipulated by UCF and the PAF program. - 2.
+Timeliness: Students are expected to regularly arrive in class on time and to comply with each instructor's tardiness policy as stated in the course syllabus.
+Students are also expected to meet all deadlines in class and in the program. - 3.
+Attendance: It is required for students to attend each lecture and comply with the instructor's attendance policy as stated in the course syllabus. - 4.
+Civility: Students are expected to behave in a respectful and courteous manner to instructors, fellow students, guest speakers, college, and university administrators, PAF staff, and other UCF Staff.
+Examples of respectful behavior include but are not limited to modulated tone of voice; professional language that avoids inappropriate, vulgar, or foul expressions; maintaining control of emotions and avoiding threatening or bullying behaviors; respect for others' personal space; respect for PAF and affiliated faculty and staff as well as UCF property; refraining from distracting and disruptive behaviors while on campus, in hallways, and in classrooms; and a generally civil demeanor - 5.
+Respectfulness: Being respectful and courteous to others is central to creating a learning environment where individuals can comfortably express ideas. - 6.
+Guest Speakers / Presentations: The PAF Program often invites guest speakers from the local community.
+Students in the program must demonstrate professional conduct, respect, and appreciation for these professionals' donation of their time to enrich students' educational experiences.
+Students are expected to arrive to class on time and be attentive as a sign of appreciation for their time.
+Professional attire and conduct are required when guest speakers are present. - 7.
 Class participation: Students are encouraged to ask questions at appropriate times to expand their knowledge of the material.
-Pertinent student-to-student interaction is considered a valuable part of the learning process and appropriate articulation of critical-thinking during class time will be viewed as making an effort to developing deeper understanding of the materials. - 6.
-Electronic devices: Use of cell phones, pagers, and other electronic devices in determined by the instructor - 7.
-Appropriate behavior: Appropriate non-distracting behavior while on campus, in hallways and in classrooms is expected of all students. - 8.
-Honesty: Honesty and veracity are expected of all students in terms of both how they conduct themselves and approach their work. - 9.
-Demonstrating interest: Exhibiting interest in understanding and growing the knowledge base in the discipline is critical to the doctoral process. - 10.
-Accepting constructive criticism offered by instructors and others in an appropriate manner. - 11.
+Pertinent student-to-student interaction is considered a valuable part of the learning process and appropriate articulation of critical-thinking during class time will be viewed as making an effort to developing deeper understanding of the materials. - 8.
+Electronic devices: Use of cell phones, pagers, and other electronic devices in determined by the instructor.

+- 9. Use of Electronic Media: As per Florida Law (§ 934.03) it is illegal to audio or video record any interaction with another individual without their explicit consent.
+This includes lectures, meetings with instructors, meetings with fellow students, or any situation involving program staff or UCF personnel. - 10.
+Appropriate behavior: Appropriate non-distracting behavior while on campus, in hallways and in classrooms is expected of all students. - 11.
+Honesty: Honesty and veracity are expected of all students in terms of both how they conduct themselves and approach their work. - 12.
+Demonstrating interest: Exhibiting interest in understanding and growing the knowledge base in the discipline is critical to the doctoral process. - 13.
+Accepting constructive criticism offered by instructors and others in an appropriate manner. - 14.
 Practicing the ethical principles guiding the PAF Doctoral Program: These include: - Beneficence or Doing Good - Justice or Fairness - Integrity or Honesty - Respect or Inclusiveness